 Sounds True entered into an exclusive distribution partnership with The Relaxation Company, with over 100 music and audio titles in the field of relaxation, sound healing, sleep, yoga, and meditation.

 In the Summer of 2011, we launched our Sounds True Radio service, offering two free streaming channels—one for music from the Sounds True library for healing, relaxation, and celebration, and the other for interviews with top authors, teachers, and spiritual luminaries.
 We also introduced our Direct Access membership program, with three levels of participation for special discounts and free offerings.

 Expanding into new territories on the digital frontier, Sounds True launched our first mobile apps, providing access to timeless wisdom in a new interactive format.

-This year marks an exciting new chapter in the history of Sounds True with the launch of the Wake Up Festival: A 5-Day Experience of Transformation.
-Scheduled for August 2012 in beautiful Estes Park, Colorado, the Wake Up Festival gathers more than 25 authors, teachers, and artists in a celebration of the limitless possibilities of the spiritual journey.
+This year marked an exciting new chapter in the history of Sounds True with the launch of the Wake Up Festival: A 5-Day Experience of Transformation.
+Held in late August in beautiful Estes Park, Colorado, the Wake Up Festival gathered together more than 25 authors, teachers, and artists along with nearly a thousand attendees in a celebration of the limitless possibilities of the spiritual journey.

 In March 2013, Sounds True launched our company blog, Many Voices, as a way to connect with readers around the world.
 Every entry is written by employees of Sounds True to share personal experiences of what happens behind the scenes at Sounds True and provide the latest news about authors and events.